therafatech/event-platform/README.md

 ## 💻 Project

-This project is a web events platform being created during the IGNITE LAB week by Rocketseat.
+This project is a web events platform implemented during IGNITE LAB week by Rocketseat.
+Responsivity has been added in addition to the original design.

 ## 🔖 Layout